maheenshahidofficial/movie-recommendation-system/README.md

 Select your active Python interpreter environment kernel.
 Execute all cells sequentially.
 # What I Learned
-Building recommendation systems with collaborative filtering Working with embedding layers in PyTorch
+Building recommendation systems with collaborative filtering, Working with embedding layers in PyTorch,
-Training deep learning models on real-world data
-Using K-Means clustering to analyze learned embeddings Data preprocessing and model evaluation
+Training deep learning models on real-world data, Using K-Means clustering to analyze learned embeddings, Data preprocessing and model evaluation.
 # Future Improvements

 •	Generate personalized Top-N movie recommendations

 •	Add a simple web interface using Streamlit

 •	Compare different recommendation algorithms

 •	Improve model accuracy through hyperparameter tuning

 # Academic Project
 This project was developed as part of a university semester course to explore recommendation systems using collaborative filtering and PyTorch.
 It provided hands-on experience with data preprocessing, deep learning, embedding-based models, and unsupervised learning techniques.